Promwad

-Promwad is an independent electronics design house in Eastern Europe headquartered in Vilnius, Lithuania.
+Promwad is an independent electronics design house in Eastern Europe headquartered in Essen, Germany.
 It is engaged in contract electronics design, software development and contract manufacturing for customers in Europe and America.

 The company received media attention for some of its software and hardware designs for video streaming and digital TV, telecom, automotive, IoT and industrial automation.

 History

 Roman Pakholkov founded Promwad in 2004 to design mass-produced electronics devices based on System on a chip (SoC) and Linux.
 The company started operating from Minsk, Belarus, and gradually moved its business portfolio to the European Union.
-In 2016, Promwad opened an office in Vilnius, which is now the company's headquarters.
+In 2016, Promwad opened an office in Vilnius.